NLPerWS/KMatrix-2/README.md

 3. KMatrix-2 integrates systematic knowledge conflict resolution solutions for better knowledge integration, including inter-context and context-memory conflict resolution.

-4. We provide comparative performance results of heterogeneous knowledge access and collaborative enhancement to demonstrate the capabilities of KMatrix-2.
+4. Some key research questions in heterogeneous K-LLMs systems are analyzed, and our toolkit's capability in building such systems is validated.

 ![image](images/manage_v2.1.png)

+Our **datasets** are available at: https://www.modelscope.cn/datasets/zhangyujie/KMatrix2_Rep/files ( located in the 'datasets/' folder ).

 ## :wrench: Quick Start